 The City of Anaheim is currently offering a rebate to customers who install a Level 2 charging station.
 Anaheim Public Utilities will reimburse customers for out-of-pocket expenses (including charger purchase price and installation costs) of up to $500 per charger.
 In addition to the rebate, the City's permit application fees (related to the installation of the charger) will be waived.
-Applications will be accepted through June 30, 2016, subject to the availability of funds.
+Applications are subject to the availability of funds.
 Click here for more information.

 The Antelope Valley Air Quality Management District (AVQMD) is offering up to 80% reimbursement on the equipment and installation of EV infrastructure.
 This opportunity is directed, not limited to, LEED certified buildings, retail centers, centers of worship, hospitals, and public transit areas (bus depots, train stations, park & rides).
 The program is open until all funds are exhausted.
 Click here for more information.

 Bay Area Air Quality Management District ("BAAQMD") Charge!
 Program is offering rebates of up to $3,000 per unit for a Level 2 EV charger and up to $25,000 per unit for a DC Fast charger ("DCFC") at transportation corridors, workplaces, multi-family dwelling units (MDUs) and trip destination locations within the nine-county Bay Area (Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma).
 Awards are limited to 75% of eligible project costs incurred and the minimum grant amount is $10k per project.
 More information about this program can be found here.